Guide to internet onboard outlines all the facts relating to getting fast and reliable internet access on board.

-- The modem must not consume much power and ideally have a direct 12/24v DC connection
+- The modem must not consume much power and ideally have at least a direct 12 DC connection

-- The modem must support Band 28 which means it modem can operate on the 700Mhz frequency.
-Since this is the lowest frequency currently available in the cellular network its propogation over water is the greatest and Telstra have made a point of provisioning this band on coastal towers around the country to assist with getting coverage further out to sea.
+- The modem must support Band 28 which means the modem can operate on the 700Mhz frequency.
+Since this is the lowest frequency currently available in the cellular network its propagation over water is the greatest and Telstra have made a point of provisioning this band on coastal towers around the country to assist with getting coverage further out to sea.

 Modem Features required for onboard use

 In most instances, you will be wanting to connect to the internet using your devices Wi-Fi connection.
 In this regard, almost all modem/routers include Wi-Fi and have similar configuration options as your home Wi-Fi.
-At PicoSense we are happy to pre-configure modems and Wi-Fi connections prior to shipping so you don’t have to worry about this.
-The kit we recommend includes external antenna options for Wi-Fi as well as the 4G/3G connection.
+At PicoSense we are happy to pre-configure modems and Wi-Fi networks prior to shipping so you don’t have to worry about this.

 Depending on your boat type/size you may wish to add a Wi-Fi antenna to increase range, however in most cases the stubby antennas that is supplied with the unit is more than sufficient to provide Wi-Fi around an average sized boat (even on the fly bridge).
 Some steel vessels will need to utilise external Wi-Fi antennas to ensure coverage around the boat.